 6. Availability.

-Summing up, we can say that with the help of ultrasound of the vessels, an experienced doctor of ultrasound diagnostics can quickly and easily diagnose most of the pathological conditions of the organ.
-The study takes a minimum of time, has no contraindications, is absolutely painless and harmless.
+To summarize, we can say that with the help of vascular ultrasound, an experienced ultrasound diagnostic doctor can quickly and easily diagnose most pathological conditions organ.
+The examination takes a minimum of time, has no contraindications, is absolutely painless and harmless.

-Ultrasound of the renal arteries- This is an ultrasound examination, a modern diagnostic method aimed at identifying various pathologies of the kidneys and the genitourinary system.
-As a result of this procedure, it is possible to assess the condition of the kidney and its vessels.
-Modern medicine suggests the beginning of the diagnosis of the kidneys with ultrasound.
+Ultrasound of the renal arteries- This ultrasonography, modern method diagnostics aimed at identifying various pathologies kidneys and genitourinary system.
+As a result of this procedure, the condition of the kidney and its vessels can be assessed.
+Modern medicine suggests starting kidney diagnostics with ultrasound.
 The procedure is completely painless and does not require complex preparation.

 Ultrasound of the renal arteries, indications: